KatarinaAnd/MET/BUFR/temp/temp_description.md

 #### bufr_2_json(file)
 This function converts bufr file to json file using the eccodes bufr_dump.
 By running "bufr_dump -j f [file]", the bufr file is converted to a flat layed json output in terminal.
 Using the subprocess-module, the terminal output is saved as a variable.
 Once loaded as json, the file undergoes a couple of iterations to be sorted in order for it to be more easily converted to dataframe/dataarray.

+#### return_list_of_stations(get_files)
+This function is used if --update is parsed.
+It returns a list of all stations within a time interval, and allows for comparing which stations have already existing files and which do not.